Guide

 This guide will help you to:

-• understand what is meant by integrated thinking across systems and how it can support the development of integrated workforce plans
+• understand what is meant by integrated workforce thinking across systems and how it can support the development of integrated workforce plans

 • understand what data is helpful in informing a good integrated workforce plan